jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ## Research Computing System

 Buidlding a cloud native experience.
-In order to align campus research computing infrasture with scalable, cloud-native solutions, we adpopted the data-center-as-the-computer model to create a coherent infrastructure that delivers compute, storage, and networking to research applications.
+In order to align campus research computing infrasture with scalable, cloud-native solutions, we adpopted the data-center-as-the-computer model to create a coherent infrastructure delivering compute, storage, and networking to research applications.
-We identify this platform as the Research Computing System (RCS), see [Fig. %s](#rcs_architecture).
+We identify this platform as a Research Computing System (RCS), see [Fig. %s](#rcs_architecture).

 ```{figure} images/RCS Architecture.png
 :label: rcs_architecture